threader/OneFileLinux/README.md

 The build will default to "CFLAGS=-march=native -mcpu=native -mtune=native" and that will need to be changed in the buildroot config if you are building for a different system then the one you are building on.

+Buildroot handles grabbing the kernel sources and the linux/ that used to live here is now a symlink to the buildroot output directory.

 Requires the Debian package: libelf-dev

 1. Clone repositry